apache/flink/flink-container/docker/README.md

-# Apache Flink cluster deployment on docker using docker-compose
+# Apache Flink job cluster deployment on docker using docker-compose

 ## Installation